 These rules ensure flexibility, compatibility, and security as the API and its respective application grow in resources and capabilities.
-As long as the API and the client implement these REST principles, the two can be synced.
+As long as the API and the client implement good API design and these REST principles, the two can be synced.

 2. Take security seriously.